devamsshah/Slepians.jl/README.md

 [![](https://img.shields.io/badge/docs-stable-blue.svg)](https://lootie.github.io/Slepians.jl/dev)
 [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://lootie.github.io/Slepians.jl/dev)

-Slepians.jl is a package that solves the concentration problem of Slepian, Landau and Pollak, numerically.
+[comment]: Slepians.jl is a package that solves the concentration problem of Slepian, Landau and Pollak, numerically.
 Loosely speaking, we find a function that is both finite in extent, and has a Fourier transform which lies in a certain domain.
 In a single dimension, with discrete sampling, the discrete prolate spheroidal sequences solve this optimization problem.

 ## Motivation
 An elegant solution to the Slepian, Landau, and Pollak problem was needed to generate 3D-ΔPDF maps.
-However, current methods, especially the naive "punch and fill" algorithm, introduced unintended ripples and noise due to sharp edges during interpolation.
-The algorithm was sequential.
-This was a huge bottleneck in our applications of X-Ray analysis because we needed to process multiple gigabytes of data every minute.
+However, current methods, especially the naive "punch and fill" algorithm, introduced unintended ripples and noise due to sharp edges during interpolation and was not scalable to higher dimensions.
+Since the algorithm was sequential, it was a huge bottleneck in our applications of X-Ray analysis.
+Processing multiple gigabytes of data every minute for our applications was impractical.

 ## Significance